My best photography books

 This, my most recent purchase, is a visually spectacular collection of work that transports the reader into a world they typically would never get to experience.

-I find this especially interesting due to my love of diving - I swim with these on a regular basis but, until now, hardly realized they were there.
+I find this especially interesting due to my love of diving - I swim with these on a regular basis but, until now, hardly realised they were there.

 Water Light Time - David Doubilet